Automated Ball-Strike System: Mechanics

-In MLB, only the batter, pitcher, or catcher may challenge a ball or strike call by tapping his cap or helmet immediately after an umpire's call.
-Each team gets two challenges per game and only loses a challenge if the original call is upheld after review.
-In extra innings, a team that begins an inning with no challenges will receive one challenge to use or carry forward; they will not receive additional challenges if they have at least one at the start of an extra inning.
+In MLB, only the batter, pitcher, or catcher may challenge a ball or strike call, doing so by tapping his cap or helmet immediately after an umpire's call.
+Each team gets two challenges per game, but loses a challenge if an original call is upheld after review.
+In extra innings, a team that begins an inning with no challenges will receive one challenge to use or carry forward; it will not receive additional challenges if it has at least one at the start of an extra inning.
 Players must make a decision on their own, without assistance from other players or team personnel, such as coaches or managers.
 Unlike instant replay challenges, managers may not challenge a ball-strike call.
+Challenges are not permitted while a position player is pitching.

+ABS reports pitch locations in increments of 0.1 in, although some players have expressed concerns about the system's margin of error.
+MLB officials told The Athletic that the league has 95 percent confidence that ABS would a report a pitch to within 0.39 in, and 99 percent confidence that the location would be within 0.48 in of its recorded position.
+During 2026 spring training games, the league said that the median margin of error on any given pitch was about 0.16 in.
+MLB's internal evaluations of umpire accuracy use a buffer zone on the periphery of the strike zone, in which calls remain unchanged due to measurement uncertainty, but ABS has no buffer zone.

+In MLB, an ABS challenge typically takes less than 15 seconds.
+Through the first two and a half weeks of the 2026 season, a nine-inning game took an average of 2 hours, 42 minutes to complete, up from 2:38 in the prior season, but still much shorter than 3:10 in 2021, the last MLB season without the pitch clock.